nukopian/DBIx-Squirrel/README.md

 - `$buffer_size`

     The current size of the results buffer.
-That is, the current maximum number of results that are processed and ready to fetch after a single database read.
+That is, the current maximum number of results that are processed and ready to fetch after each trip to the database.

 To change these properties, simply provide the new values in the argument list.
-They may be provided in either order, but they must both be provided.
+When used to change these properties, a reference to the iterator is returned.

-Normally, the iterator's buffer-size is set to a low initial value (greater than 1), and is usually adjusted upwards to a maximum after every database read.
+Normally, an iterator's buffer-size is set to a low initial value, greater than 1.
+It is usually gradually increased by a factor of two, up to a maximum, after every database read.
 This is done to improve performance when fetching large result sets.

 Manually setting the iterator's buffer-size has the side-effect of fixing it at that value, preventing the kind of automatic adjustment described above.

-When used to change these properties, the method returns a reference to the iterator.
+The following package globals define the relevant default settings:

+    $DBIx::Squirrel::it::DEFAULT_SLICE       = [];  # slicing strategy
+    $DBIx::Squirrel::it::DEFAULT_BUFFER_SIZE = 2;   # initial buffer-size
+    $DBIx::Squirrel::it::BUFFER_SIZE_LIMIT   = 64;  # maximum buffer-size

 #### `sth`